U.S. Government Supplier of Flags, Guidons, Battle Streamers and Flag Accessories

 Navy Jewish Worship Pennant Flag

-Product Information
+Product Description

 This Navy Jewish Worship Pennant is made of a durable nylon fabric that is specially treated to resist fading.
 It features a tough white polyester header and brass grommets.
 This Pennant is available in various sizes, simply select your size from the pulldown menu and your pricing will adjust accordingly.
 This flag is also available in a Government regulation version which features a nylon rope and metal snap hook and ring.